 However, since Malaysia has vernacular education, we also have Malaysian Chinese and Indian vernacular schools all over the country – these schools use each respective language as a medium of instruction.

 Still, the Malay language is not only spoken by its native speakers, the Malay community but it is also spoken by many locals, including the Malaysian Chinese and Indian communities.
 It is the lingua franca used throughout Malaysia, especially in public places like restaurants, shops, and offices.
-It is the commonly spoken language in Malaysia, especially in rural areas.
+It is the most commonly spoken language in Malaysia, especially in rural areas.

-The locals in urban cities use the Malay language too, since it's their mother tongue.
+The locals in urban cities use the Malay language too since it’s their mother tongue.
 However, I must insist on the fact that it is most likely for you to hear a Malaysian Malay in an urban area such as Kuala Lumpur to speak in English rather than Malay.
 Such a phenomenon is quite standard today due to the culture of the current local professional industry.

 You may find yourself setting foot in this country, studying the Malaysian language, and later discovering that the native speakers do not speak the language like how you formally learned it.
 The locals use many Malay slang words and jargon that you won’t learn in formal education.
 It’s exactly the same as learning English – all the semantics, pragmatics, and syntax are almost forgotten whenever we talk in English.